AndreiDeviatkin/gene_geo/README.md

 https://github.com/AndreiDeviatkin/gene_geo
 into separate folder.

-Open the file 'packages_installation.R' in Rstudio -> select all lines -> click on 'Run' button at topright corner of the console. packages needed for the application running will be installed.
+Open the file 'packages_installation.R' in Rstudio -> select all lines -> click on 'Run' button at topright corner of the console.
+Packages needed for the application running will be installed.

 Open the file 'ui.R' in Rstudio -> click on 'Run App' button at topright corner of the console.
 The application will begin to process your task.